How to Create an Effective Business Proposal for Investors?

-Think about who your investors are, how their experience and expertise have made them superior in their business.
+Think about who your investors are and how their experience and expertise have made them superior in their business.

-In a few cases, your potential investors might have substantial experience working in your target niche, in which case your business plan can be quite detailed and technical.
+In a few cases, your potential investors might have substantial experience working in your target niche, in which case your business plan can be pretty detailed and technical.

 If you are reaching out to investors who have investments across a broad range of different industries, be aware that they might not have the same level of technical knowledge that you have.
-It can be better to write your business plan in relatively simple words, avoiding jargon and acronyms that are not shared outside of your sector.
+Therefore, writing your business plan in relatively simple words can be better, avoiding jargon and acronyms not shared outside of your sector.

-Alternatively, you want a document that is versatile for backers with different levels of specialist knowledge.
-In that case, you could define technical terms in the text, in footnotes, or a glossary on the final page.
+Alternatively, you want a versatile document for backers with different levels of specialist knowledge.
+For example, you could define technical terms in the text, footnotes, or glossary on the final page.

-In any situation, it is better to make sure your business plan will be understood by as many people as possible when they read it.
-You’re improbable to offend technical readers by defining specialist terms, but you avoid excluding the more general investors at the same time.
+In any situation, it is better to make sure your business plan will be understood by as many people as possible when they read it; of course, you’re improbable to offend technical readers by defining specialist terms.
+Still, you avoid excluding the more general investors simultaneously.

-If you are using your business plan to raise seed funding or other early-stage finance, make sure that you consider what will happen during the longer term too.
+If you use your business plan to raise seed funding or other early-stage finance, consider what will happen during the longer term.

 A four-year business plan might still not see your company reach full maturity, and if you need funds to expand further, you’re likely to look to a Series A or Series B finance stage to help with this.

-Make sure you consider this into your business plan.
-Any investors who take an equity stake in your company will want to know if you will give more equity away in later fundraising stages.
+Make sure you consider this in your business plan.
+In addition, any investors who take an equity stake in your company will want to know if you will give more equity away in later fundraising stages.

 By being honest with them from the outset, you can assure all parties, what to expect, and you might find this helps you attract a higher ability of investors as a result.